EthanBonsignori/portfolio/src/assets/posts/2-mydeveloperstor.md

 </div>

 <div style='text-align: center; font-style: italic; margin: 30px 0;'>
 I wanted to share a small but important ongoing piece of my story.
 My process of becoming a developer, the help I had along the way, and my outlook going forward.
 I tried to write this post as more of an entertaining story than a technical piece about code.
-I plan publish more technical blog posts soon—stay tuned.
+I plan to publish more technical blog posts soon—stay tuned.
 </div>

 > **[boot camp](https://www.merriam-webster.com/dictionary/boot%20camp)** *noun* : a place or undertaking that resembles a military boot camp especially by requiring one to endure intensive training or initiation